 GCET 2018 Exam Pattern

 Physics, Chemistry and Mathematics

 Duration of Exam

-Each subject will be held separately and will be of 2 hours duration.
+Each paper will be held separately and will be of 2 hours duration

 Total number of questions per subject

 Marks alloted per paper

 Multiple Choice Questions (MCQs)

 1 mark will be awarded for correct attempt.
 There is no penalty (negative marking) for wrong attempts.